Wocman-Tech/wocman-api/README.md

 4. You may Modify the local db credentials to suite your need in db.config.js file inside the config folder inside the app folder
 ```

+#note:(05/08/2021)

+1 modified projects model by setting the defaultValue of country field to 'nigeria'
+1 modified projects model by setting the defaultValue of defaultValue field to 'null'
+1 modified projects model by adding customerstart field
+1 modified projects model by adding projectreport field

+2 modified users model by adding featured field name: this would assist to show if user is featured or not
+3 modified wocmancustomer model by adding  messagetype and messagelinks field name: this would assist to show if it was a text or media